badeend/Result/docs/index.md

 Yes! and: No!

-Checked exceptions get a bad rep because they're implemented in only one mainstream language: Java.
+Checked exceptions get a bad reputation because they're implemented in only one mainstream language: Java.
 And Java's implementation of them has turned out to be horrible in practice.
 In Java, all exceptions are "checked" by default, which means that _every exception_ must be explicitly marked for propagation in _every method_.
 This makes for an awfully laborious developer experience.

 However, concluding that "all checked exceptions must therefore be bad" would be throwing the baby out with the bathwater.
 Checked exception are still useful: _in moderation_.
 Java just got their defaults wrong.